|

 followed by a century or more of economic, political and social exclusion

-and discrimination" It took many years
+It took many years

 for Congress to decide to celebrate the holiday.
 In the years leading